Echeveria Care Indoors, Propagation, Common Problems & Solutions

 Watering

-Average warmth of 16-280C during the growing season is ideal for Echeveria Plants.
-Keep the plants away from cold drafts as they can cause reduced growth.
+Echeveria thrive in a warmth of 16-280C during the growing season.
+Keep the plants away from sources of drafts as they can cause reduced growth, yellowing and leaf drop.

-Moderate room humidity of 50-55% is ideal for Echeverias.
-They have no need for extra humidity.
-Make sure that there is good air circulation to prevent fungal diseases.
+Echeveria prefer a humidity of 50-55%; they have no need for extra humidity.
+Make sure that there is good air circulation to minimize fungal diseases infestations.

 Fertilizer

-Feed Echeveria Plants with a succulents fertilizer every 2 weeks during the growing season.
-Withhold feeding in the cold period as growth is reduced.
+Feed your Echeveria Plants with a succulents fertilizer every 2 weeks in spring and summer.
+Withhold feeding in fall and winter to prevent fertilizer burn as growth is slowed at this time.

-The best potting medium for Echeveria Plants should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+The best potting medium for Echeveria should be rich in organic matter, loose and fast-draining to avoid waterlogging.
 It should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mixes are ideal as they drain easily.
-Check out these 12 potting soil mixes for succulents.
+Most Cactus and succulents mixes are perfect for these plants.

 Repotting

-Echeveria Plants have a small root system so frequent repotting is not necessary.
-Repot at the beginning of the growing season only when it becomes crowded in its current pot.
+Echeveria have a small root system so frequent repotting is not necessary.
+Repot at the beginning of the growing season (spring to early summer), only when it becomes crowded in its current pot.

 Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
 Use a shallow pot and be careful not to bury the stems to prevent rotting.
 Check out these succulents pots on Amazon.